DominicTurn/vps-network-lab/README.md

-# vps-network-lab
+# Reentry → Reskilling → Reinvention

 # My Journey to a Better Future

-This project is part of my commitment to building a new life through technology.
+This repository documents my commitment to rebuilding my life through discipline, self-education, and technology.

-After returning home from prison on December 15, 2024, I chose to create opportunity through discipline, self-education, and consistency.
+After returning home from prison on December 15, 2024, my technology journey started.

-My goal is to become a skilled **Network Administrator** with a **cybersecurity toolkit** capable of protecting systems and hardening networks.
+I’m learning Linux, Networking, Python, and Django, and using those skills to build real projects that showcase growth and capability.

 Everything in this repository reflects progress, perseverance, and purpose.